ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 ### Updating your emuMMC with ChoiDujourNX

 1. Boot up atmosphere with fusee-primary.bin payload, if you have not booted up atmosphere.
-2. Once booted, hold `R` while launching a game to boot into the homebrew launcher.
+2. Once booted, Tap on Album icon to boot into the homebrew launcher.
+(ChoiDujourNX will not work proper, if you hold R and launch hbmenu from one of your games.)
 3. Navigate to the `system updates` folder where you should see ChoiDujourNX, launch it.
 4. Once in ChoiDujourNX, navigate to `tegraexplorer/Firmware/<latest firmware number>`.
 In that folder you should see a large number of `.nca` files.
 5. Tap on `Choose` in the bottom right hand corner of the screen.